 - Mark Hanis (Become a Global Citizen)

-- Sana Mustafa (Refugees and their Flight for Life) coming in 2017!
+- Sana Mustafa (Refugees and their Flight for Life)

 After the plenary session, each student has the opportunity to attend one of 35-45 workshops.
 These workshops provide the opportunity to have a small group experience and connect with a hero, leader, or role model (Holocaust/genocide survivors, human rights activists) or address a specific topic with an educator, scholar or artist.